 Hauge Aqua business strategy

-All of Hauge Aqua development activities are financed by equity and co-funding from Innovation Norway.
-The company has no debt.
+All of Hauge Aqua development activities are financed by equity and co-funding from grants among which Innovation Norway is a trusted partner.

 Hauge Aqua is looking for medium and long-term equity and partners that share our vision, values for business.
 Investors who also bring complementary competency are much appreciated.